restsharp/RestSharp/docs/error-handling.md

 | `HeadAsync`           | Yes              |
 | `HeadAsync<T>`        | Yes              |

-In addition, all the functions for JSON requests, like `GetJsonAsync` and `PostJsonAsyn` throw an exception if the HTTP call fails.
+In addition, all the functions for JSON requests, like `GetJsonAsync` and `PostJsonAsync` throw an exception if the HTTP call fails.